87gru/credit-risk-classification/README.md

 The Logistic Regression model did quite well in this loan analysis exercise.
 It's overall accuracy is very high; it has excellent metrics with the identification of `0` loans.

 Though it was less accurate with the identification of `1` status loans, the f1-score of 0.89 suggests that it is still a good model that captures the large majority of problematic loans.
-In order to reduce financial liability with False Positives (predicted `0`, actual `1`) while we continue to refine the model and epxlore other options, the financial instiution can still make use of this model to some degree if a more thorough review process for predicted `1` loans is established.
+In order to reduce financial liability with False Positives (predicted `0`, actual `1`) while we continue to refine the model and explore other options, the financial instiution can still make use of this model to some degree if a more thorough review process for predicted `1` loans is established.